Rain expected in KP from May 1

 According to weather pundits, dust storm and rainfall accompanied with thunderstorm/ hailstorm is expected in Malakand, Chitral, Dir, Swat, Shangla, Buner, Mansehra, Abbottabad, Haripur, Battagram, Kohistan, Torghar, Swabi, Nowshera, Mardan, Charsadda, Peshawar, Kohat, Hangu, Karak, Dera Ismail Khan, Bannu, Lakki Marwat, Tank, Waziristan, Kurram, Khyber, Orakzai, Mohmand and Bajaur districts.

-The relevant authorities were requested to inform tourists about weather forecast. ensure availability of all emergency services, staff and machinery and other resources.
+The relevant authorities were requested to inform tourists about the weather forecast, ensure availability of all emergency services, staff and machinery and other resources.

-CHITRAL: The poverty reduction project launched in far off areas of Chitral has started yielding results.
-“My income...
+They were asked to keep monitoring local nullahs and in case of any occurrence update the Pesco/PDMA and all departments should remain vigilant in restoring road links.

-KARACHI: Renowned scholars from different schools of thought Friday called upon people to refrain from vilification of...
+KARACHI: In order to facilitate passengers traveling from Karachi to up country to celebrate Eidul Fitr with their...

 Comments